jyorien/jyorien/README.md

 # 🌼 About Me 🌼
+* My niche is mobile app development in Native Android
-* Currently learning Android and Flutter Development
+* Works on Native Android & Flutter
-* Interested in data analytics and mobile app development, as well as anything to do with software development
+* Interested in software development
+* Aspires to create meaningful software that will help the disadvantaged
 * Full-Time Student pursuing a Diploma in Information Technology

 # 🍄 Recent Activity 🍄